 In the afternoon we learn about conservation work on the islands during our visit to the San

 This morning we catch the speedboat ferry service to nearby Santa Cruz island, which should take between 1hr30 to 2hrs.
 On arrival, we’ll visit the famous giant tortoises in the beautiful El Chato highland reserve – an unforgettable experience!
 Within the grounds, you may also explore one of several underground lava tubes, left over from when the island’s volcano was active.

 Today you’re free to enjoy Santa Cruz at your own pace, where you can meander around Puerto Ayora or relax at the unspoilt Tortuga Bay.
-You can also personalise your trip with a pre-bookable boat trip to nearby North Seymour Island or Bartolomé Island, subject to weather and availability.
+You can also personalise your trip with a pre-bookable boat trip (£235pp) to nearby North Seymour Island or Bartolomé island, subject to weather and availability.

-We say our goodbyes to the wonderful Galapagos Islands and fly home via Guayaquil and Bogota to Heathrow, arriving the next day.
+We say our goodbyes to the wonderful Galapagos Islands and fly home via Guayaquil and Bogota, arriving the next day.

 Arrive in the UK with wonderful memories of a fascinating trip.

 The price of this holiday is per person, based on two people sharing a room.
 Single rooms are subject to availability, at the relevant supplement.
 The price includes: